Our Success: Read About Our Past Cases

 Franklin County | $6.5 Million Jury Verdict

-Wrongful death and survivorship jury verdict to Diana Southard and two adult daughters, as a result of the death of her 62-year-old husband, who was disabled since 1984 by an aneurysm that left him with severe cognitive deficits, including loss of short-term memory and an impaired thirst mechanism.
-Diana placed her husband in an assisted care facility for two weeks respite care, with explicit instructions concerning his need for monitoring of adequate fluid intake to prevent hypernatremia and dehydration.
+A wrongful death and survivorship jury verdict was granted to Diana Southard and two adult daughters as a result of the death of her 62-year-old husband.
+He had been disabled since 1984 by an aneurysm that left him with severe cognitive deficits, including loss of short-term memory and an impaired thirst mechanism.
+Diana placed her husband in an assisted care facility for two weeks of respite care, with explicit instructions concerning his need for monitoring of adequate fluid intake to prevent hypernatremia and dehydration.
 Her instructions were disregarded, and her husband was hospitalized but died shortly after discharge from the facility due to severe dehydration and renal failure.

 Dick v.
 Hardin Memorial Hospital